-Hanging basket flowers look enchanting, bring color to your yard, patio or home, and even attract butterflies and bees.
-Here are the top 8 blooms to hang on your deck:
+Hanging basket plants or flowers look enchanting, bring color to your yard, patio or home, and even attract butterflies and bees.
+Here are the top 25 blooms to hang on your deck:

-Begonia is a half-hardy charming flower.
+Begonia is a half-hardy charming flower and is one of the best flowers for hanging baskets.
 Some people call it the easy-to-grow substitute to fuchsias.
 It blooms through the whole summer and looks great when you plant it in hanging baskets.

 “Place in full sun or in partial shade and always check the moisture levels before watering.
 If you fail to recognize the right conditions, you might overwater which can have a devastating impact.”